stat133-sp19/hw-stat133-JIYU1998/workout01/report/workout01-yu-ji.md

     4 Andre Iguodala   161    58      36.0
     5 Draymond Green   232    74      31.9

 Here comes the most valuable score, 3-point goals, which is expected to have lower accuracy for all players on average, taking the degree of difficulty into account.
 Admirably, Thompson and Curry got the first two places both in number of shots and percentage of success, which is a good illustration that they have fulfilled their duties as point guard and shooting guard.
 Green has noticeable weakness in making effective scores, probably because he is a power forward whose main duty is to defend against opponents.
 Maybe sometimes he took a shot, not aiming to score but to pass the ball to his teammates.
-Otherwise, it is advisable that he work on both the skills of defense and scoring to reduce mistakes, or he is suggested to pass the ball to more skilled teammates if the situation permits.
+Otherwise, it is advisable that he work on both the skills of defense and scoring to reduce mistakes, or he is suggested to pass the ball to teammates that are more skilled if the situation permits.

 Conclusion
 ----------